-NYUCI’s scientific research programs focus on either fundamental questions about the biology of cancer or disease-specific research questions centered on individual types of cancer.
-Current research programs include cancer immunology, environmental and molecular carcinogenesis, growth control, epidemiology and cancer control, stem cell biology, breast cancer, genitourinary cancer, hematologic malignancies, melanoma, gastrointestinal cancers, sarcoma, and thoracic cancer.
-These research areas are collaborations across medical and scientific disciplines.
-Their research findings are translated into improved and comprehensive care for patients.
+The Center’s scientific research programs address fundamental questions about the biology of cancer, as well as disease-specific research questions centered on individual types of cancer.
+Current research programs include cancer immunology, environmental and molecular carcinogenesis, growth control, epidemiology and cancer control, stem cell biology, breast cancer, genitourinary cancer, and melanoma.
+As a multidisciplinary translational research center, more than 165 experts collaborate across disciplines to advance our understanding of cancer to bring improved, comprehensive treatment options to patients.

 In addition to its own dedicated cancer research faculty, Perlmutter Cancer Center also comprises experts from numerous NYU School of Medicine departments, including Medicine, Pathology, Biochemistry and Molecular Pharmacology, Cell Biology, Microbiology, the Skirball Institute, the Institute for Systems Genetics, the Institute for Computational Medicine, Population Health, Environmental Medicine, Pediatrics, and Dermatology, among others.
 Our membership also includes faculty in other NYU schools, including the College of Dentistry, the Rory Meyers College of Nursing, and the undergraduate campus.